cglorious/magic-mouse-frontend/notes.md

 - persist information to database
 - Land Container - option to fetch all attractions data
 - patchStarWars / StarWars Reducer

+## Requirements
+- Do I need to have a POST request if I implement a PATCH request?